-Specifications 1-3 and 4-6 of Table 7 repeat the analysis in Table 6 after replacing market-adjusted returns with Quant-Style Return and Quant-Adjusted Returns, respectively.
-We find that Report Rating $\times$ Post $\times$ Quant is significantly related to Quant-Style Return over both a one-month and one-quarter horizon.
-The one-quarter result suggests that Quant Reports tendency to recommend stocks with higher quant ratings results in 1.72% higher returns, which accounts for roughly 60% of the total return predictability documented in Table 6.
-We also find that Report Rating × Post × Quant is positively related to Quant-Adjusted Returns, although the estimate loses statistical significance at the one-quarter horizon.
+Specifications 1-3 and 4-6 of Table 8 repeat the analysis in Table 7 after replacing marketadjusted returns with Quant-Style Return and Quant-Adjusted Returns, respectively.
+We find that Report Rating $\times$ Post $\times$ Quant is significantly related to Quant-Style Return over both a one-month and onequarter horizon.
+The one-quarter result suggests that Quant Reports tendency to recommend stocks with higher quant ratings results in 1.72% higher returns, which accounts for roughly 60% of the total return predictability documented in Table7.

+We also find that Report Rating $\times$ Post $\times$ Quant is positively related to Quant-Adjusted Returns, although the estimate loses statistical significance at the one-quarter horizon.
 Nevertheless, the shorter horizon results are consistent with Quant Reports having some ability to identify better performing stocks within a quant rating.
+This finding is inconsistent with the conjecture that quant reports "crowd out" valuable fundamental analysis.
+Instead, the positive estimates point to the possibility that quantitative analysis serves as a complement to users own information production.